 Lesson 1: Do the funeral test.

-The by far best way to become VERY clear about those goals is to do the funeral test.
-I learned about this from Tai Lopez, and assume he’s gotten it from the book.
+The best way, by far, to get clear about those goals is to do the funeral test.
+Ask yourself:

 - What do I want people to say about me at my funeral?

 - As what sort of person do I want to be remembered?

 - For what do I want to be remembered?